-It’s new faces all round for the three parties that currently have seats on Clacks council, versus some recent electoral veterans from the other two.
+In terms of recent elections it’s new faces all round for the three parties that currently have seats on Clacks council.
 For the Greens, Marion Robertson will be a dab hand by now, having contested this ward in 2017 as well as both of the other Clacks ward by-elections since then.
-John Shier Biggam stood for the Lib Dems in South in 2017 plus the Central by-election last year, so he’s on par with Robertson in terms of having popped up in 3 of the 5 wards since 2017.
-It’s just the Holyrood 5 for this one, with full list of candidates as follows;
+These four parties are all standing the same candidate they nominated for the original date in March.
+The Lib Dems however have a new candidate, Jim Hay, who stood in the Clackmannanshire West ward in 2017.
+It’s just the Holyrood 5 for this one, with full list of candidates as follows:

-As ever, to get the best comparison between the original vote and a single seat by-election, we need to go beyond the surface and re-calculate a result for electing a single councillor.
+As ever, to get the best comparison between the original vote and a single seat by-election, we need to dig a bit deeper and re-calculate a result for electing a single councillor.
 The top chart shows the first preferences in 2017, transfer flows are in the bottom chart.
 Remember that in a single seat election under STV, a candidate needs 50%+1 of the valid votes cast (a quota) to win.